Arksine/moonraker/docs/web_api.md

 ```

 ### History APIs
-The APIs below are avilable when the `[history]` plugin has been configured.
+The APIs below are avilable when the `[history]` component has been configured.

 #### Get job list
 HTTP request: